 If wrestling with contemporary issues stirs you, seek out adult Sunday School leaders Jack and Betsy Harrington.
 They remain committed to the role of learning in our faith journey.
 Betsy notes, "It's the deep experience of talking about important issues together, seeking more questions than answers, that is so meaningful."
 Jack reflects on especially in the Wednesday Men's Bible study, "The journey of conversations with others, the honest give and take, these are the gifts of participation in the life of our church."
 He enjoys that these men are committed to meet if in town, to "be there" for each other. transformative service Transformative service remains the root most visible to greater Greensboro.
 From the Wednesday Drive-by canned food collection to Neil's Meals and other services we have an amazing hunger ministry.
 Chief among these is Hot Dish & Hope, chaired by the capable Camille Townsend.
-Many of those already mentioned here as well as volunteers from other faith groups in Greensboro serve hundreds monthly on Tuesdays and Thursdays in Mullin Life Center through Hot Dish.
+Many of those already mentioned here as well as volunteers from other faith groups in Greensboro serve hundreds monthly on Tuesdays and Thursdays at the Mullin Life Center through Hot Dish.
 Not surprisingly this need led to the issue of what else can be done about hunger in our community.
-Sheron Sumner, who started Hot Dish, wrestled with this issue.
-In answer she replicated Raleigh's StepUp program in Greensboro.
-Nancy Godwin, now StepUp Greensboro board chair, sees the program empowering people to make better life choices, supported in their journey to jobs and a better life, which transforms not only the lives of those they serve but also hers.
-Martha Turner's inspiration in working with StepUp is witnessing people overcome horrendous challenges when StepUp transforms lives as part of God's love.
+Hot Dish founder Sheron Sumner (who has since moved to Raleigh) and Cheryl Crago, along with volunteers including Nancy Godwin and Martha Turner wrestled with this issue.
+In answer they replicated Raleigh's StepUp program.
+Nancy observed StepUp empowering people to make better life choices, supported in their journey to jobs and a better life, which transforms not only the lives of those they serve but also hers.
+Martha's inspiration is witnessing people overcome horrendous challenges when StepUp transforms lives as part of God's love.